World Lethwei Championship

-World Lethwei Championship (also known as WLC) is a Lethwei promotion based in Yangon, Myanmar.
-The promotion brought to the millennia-old Burmese martial of Lethwei to UFC Fight Pass and showcased it to the world.
+World Lethwei Championship (also known as WLC) was a Lethwei promotion based in Yangon, Myanmar.
+The promotion brought the millennia-old Burmese martial of Lethwei to UFC Fight Pass and showcased it to the world.
 The WLC events combined the historic traditions of Lethwei with modern entertainment.

 History

 Formation

 The success of ONE Championship's mixed martial arts events in Myanmar caught the eye of Zaykabar Company Vice-Chairman Zay Thiha, who decided to bring world-class Lethwei events the world.
 The businessman started Lekkha Moun Co in 2015 and the World Lethwei Championship was officially founded in August 2017 by Zay Thiha and investors, as a subsidiary of Lekkha Moun Co.

 Inaugural event

 In 2017, WLC signed Myanmar's top Lethwei fighters Tun Tun Min & Too Too.
 The first WLC event, titled WLC 1: The Great Beginning, was held on 3 March 2017 at Mingalardon Event Zone in Mingaladon Township, Yangon, Myanmar.